robertlupinek/vmware_pipeline/README.md

   custom_dns1
   custom_dns2

+#3.  configure_network.sh and firstboot.sh
-3. What ever process you use to create the VM you will want to be sure to include the configure_network.sh and a first boot scripts to trigger your network configuration.
+What ever process you use to create the VM you will want to be sure to include the configure_network.sh and a first boot scripts to trigger your network configuration.
 The configure_network.sh is what I use to automatically configure the network using the `vmtoolsd --cmd='info-get guestinfo.ovfEnv'` command.
 You can run the command manually as well.

-4. I also included an example firstboot service for systemd that calls the steps outlined in step 3:
+#4.
+I also included an example firstboot service for systemd that calls the steps outlined in step 3:

-  [Unit]
-  Description=This service executes a script after the network is up.
-  After=network.target

-  [Service]
-  Type=simple
-  ExecStart=/usr/local/bin/firstboot.sh
-  TimeoutStartSec=0

-  [Install]
-  WantedBy=default.target

-3. ovftool - OVF tool by vmware is what I have been using to export my VMs to OVAs.
+#3. ovftool - OVF tool by vmware is what I have been using to export my VMs to OVAs.

   Link to ovf tool: https://www.vmware.com/support/developer/ovf/

-  #Create and export an OVA of the VM we just created
   ovftool --noSSLVerify --powerOffSource vi://administrator@vsphere.local:$VCENTER_PASS@172.30.8.89/StagingArea/vm/$NEW_HOST $WORKSPACE/$HOSTGROUP.ova

-4. I use the OVF tool to deploy VMs using the OVA I export in step 3:
+#4.
+I use the OVF tool to remotely deploy VMs using the OVA we export in step 3.
+This gives you the ability to use orchestration tools like ansible to get funky with your deployments.

   https://www.vmware.com/support/developer/ovf/